What Happens at an Arraignment in Pennsylvania? | Worgul, Sarna & Ness

 Call (412) 281-2146 today

 The criminal court process in Pennsylvania can be confusing when you are facing criminal charges for the first time.
 There are intricacies and formalities you must abide by despite having little knowledge of legal proceedings.
 The arraignment is a perfect example.
 If you are arrested for a crime, you will need to go through both a preliminary and a formal arraignment.
 While similar in some respects, they are also a bit different.
-The best course of action is to have a Pittsburgh criminal defense lawyer at both of these hearings.
+The best course of action is to have a defense attorney at both of these hearings.

 You have the right to obtain an attorney at any time during the criminal court process.
 If you have been arrested for a Pennsylvania crime and are going through the arraignment process, contact an experienced Pittsburgh criminal defense lawyer near you at (412) 281-2146 for a free consultation so we can help you get your life back on track.
+Learn more about our firm and why over 300 clients have trusted us with five-star reviews.

 Jump to a Section:

-What is Arraignment?
+What is An Arraignment?

 An arraignment is a court proceeding that occurs after a defendant has been arrested and charged, during which the defendant is formally informed of the charges and asked to enter a plea.